 Let’s face it, most of us spend more time with our coworkers than at home.
 It’s no surprise then that romantic relationships can form beyond 9-5 small talk.
 While common—41% of respondents in our Love @ Work survey indicated that they have engaged in an intimate relationship with a coworker— these relationships can quickly enter murky territory.
 Things get particularly sticky when romantic relationships form between a manager and a direct report—which can have an impact on employee morale and put the company at compliance risk.

 How common is this?
-Our survey also uncovered that 5 percent of employees have had a relationship with their boss.
+Our survey also uncovered that 5 percent of employees are dating their manager at work.
 Though HR works to mitigate workplace risk, sometimes love knows no boundaries.
-We spoke with eight HR practitioners to get their do’s and don’ts when it comes to manager-report relationships.
+We spoke with eight HR practitioners to get their do’s and don’ts when it comes to manager-subordinate romantic relationships.

 DON’T Oversimplify the Situation